munificent/craftinginterpreters/book/scanning.md

 <aside name="lexing">

 This task has been variously called "scanning" and "lexing" (short for "lexical analysis") over the years.
-Way back when computers were as big as Winebagos but had less memory than your watch, some people used "scanner" only to refer to the piece of code that dealt with reading raw source code characters from disk and buffering them in memory.
+Way back when computers were as big as Winnebagos but had less memory than your watch, some people used "scanner" only to refer to the piece of code that dealt with reading raw source code characters from disk and buffering them in memory.
 Then "lexing" was the phase after that that did useful